Brett Sroka

 Bertucci is a composer whose work uses spatialized sound, site specific acoustic phenomena, and extended instrumental techniques.
 To create Vertical Motion, Bertucci visited to the gallery and recorded an electronic tone sweeping the full audible spectrum.
 This allowed her to analyze the spaces of the gallery and determine their most resonant frequencies and tonalities, essentially tuning our richly resonant landmarked building as an instrument in its own right.
 The musicians of TILT Brass were strategically positioned throughout the gallery, engaging the architectural acoustics to draw out subtle harmonic shadings and rich reverberations in the sonic reflections of different corners and expanses.

-Joel Shapiro
+for the exhibition Joel Shapiro

 To hear sculptor Joel Shapiro speak about his work as, “the projection of thought into space without the constraint of architecture,” that “unfolds in time and space,” he could almost be describing music.
 Considering material, the actual matter itself, its density, and its resonance, such is the elemental material of modern percussion music as well, that composers such as Steve Reich and Andy Akiho contend with in their work.
 Shapiro’s minimalist wood reliefs and suspended sculptures evoke a rhythmic repetition that alters depending on your perspective, their colors a timbral mood, and their placement in space a musical buoyancy.
 To celebrate these works and the feeling of material in both its visual and sonic sense, Sandbox Percussion performed an incredible program of Reich, Akiho, John Cage and David Crowell.

-Jen Shyu - Solo Rites: Seven Breaths
+Jen Shyu - Solo Rites / Seven Breaths

-Chung Sang-Hwa
+for the exhibition Chung Sang-Hwa

 Chung Sang-Hwa has said that he doesn't listen to music while working, he listens to the wind, the trees and the river surrounding his studio in Korea.
 This same elemental connection is present in the richly performative work of Jen Shyu.